The most charming general store in every US state

 Washington: Thorp Fruit & Antique Mall, Thorp

-In one of the northernmost corners of the continental USA, the Thorp Fruit & Antique Mall started out as a roadside fruit stand.
-Now, it’s a huge shopping complex; its most distinctive feature being the larger-than-life red lettering that can be seen for miles around.
-Inside you’ll find their seasonal selection of fruit as well as racks and racks of Pacific Northwest wine, goods from their own private label and bottled ketchup in flavours beyond just plain old tomato.
-As the name suggests, the store doesn’t just stock up on edibles, but on antiques, too.
-Discover rarified pieces like beautiful cabinets and old-fashioned suitcases.
+Located in one of the northernmost corners of the continental US, Thorp Fruit & Antique Mall started out as a roadside fruit stand.
+Now, it’s a huge shopping complex, whose most distinctive feature is its larger-than-life red lettering that can be seen a mile off.
+Inside, you’ll find a seasonal selection of fruits and vegetables, as well as racks of Pacific Northwest wine, goods from the shop's own private label, locally made ice cream, and all sorts of pickles and sauces.
+As the name suggests, there are plenty of antiques to rifle through, too.

 West Virginia: O’Hurley’s General Store, Shepherdstown